Something spooky comes this way

 - 6. It’s also worth thinking about what happens indoors.
 Will you decorate?
 If so, be cautious hanging your decorations and be conscious of where you place them.
 Some can be dangerous or hazardous to pets.
 For example, rubber eyeballs present a choking risk, fake blood can be poisonous, and pets can get tangled in or choke on fake cobwebs.

 - 7. Will you have treats out for guests or trick or treaters?
 If so, keep them out of reach of your pooch.
 Most of these are harmful to your pet and in a busy, party atmosphere they can get away with more than usual!

 - 8. Does your dog go wild every time the doorbell rings?
 That could be a problem if you expect a lot of trick or treaters.
 Again, see if you can keep your dog in a quiet part of the house, away from the commotion with some soothing music playing.
 Alternatively, can you put up a sign to say the bell is out of order and have people knock?
 Close internal doors when you answer to your callers to help keep noise low inside.

 - 9. To fancy dress or not to fancy dress?
 I’m not a big fan of fancy dress myself, and dogs tend to feel the same way.
 If you do want to dress your pooch up for the occasion, be sure to keep it to a minimum, ensure the dog can move easily and don’t cover their eyes or face.
 If they look uncomfortable (tail tucked, folded ears or hunching, among others) take the costume off.

 - 10. Lastly, ensure your dog is microchipped in case it does get out, for Halloween or any other time of the year.
 The cold, dark nights will make losing a pet feel even more frantic; but knowing that they can be identified when found is a wise move.
-For the winter season, it might also be worth lighting your dogs in the dark with a high visibility halo or a soft blinker light.
+For the winter season, it might also be worth lighting your dogs in the dark with a high visibility Ancol coat or a soft blinker light.